Current Research Degree Students

 - For meetings on 21-23 April 2015, submit paperwork by Monday 13 April 2015

-The authorised form, along with supporting documentation such as the RESSA form and any necessary accompanying RDCVs, should be submitted to the Research Degrees Office which is based in Room AB44 at the main Admin Building, Schoolhill site.
+The authorised form, along with supporting documentation such as the RESSA form, IPR form and any necessary accompanying RDCVs, should be submitted to the Research Degrees Office which is based in Room G408, Central Services Building, Garthdee.

 Research Degree Student Development

 The guidance notes should be read by research degree students BEFORE making any requests for approval of expenditure for attendance at conference or purchase of equipment/ consumables.

 Do not attempt to pay for anything in advance on the assumption it can be reclaimed at some future point.

 If your development need is related to attendance at conference, the form may be useful for you and your supervisory team in ascertaining the value of the conference.

 The Transfer Process Explained